janko/rodauth-rails/README.md

 ```

 Since `Rodauth::Rails::App` is just a Roda subclass, you can do anything you
-would with a Roda app:
+would with a Roda app, such as loading additional Roda plugins:

 ```rb
 class RodauthApp < Rodauth::Rails::App